hoopsplaybook.ca

 Against sagging defences, basket cuts can be used to create double gaps, especially on a stationary pass.
 Like a backcut, a basket cut can open up a "draft" drive or a blast cut, A draft drive is delayed (waiting on a cutter), whereas a blast cut can lead to an immediate attack, especially a "real- estate" drive into a double gap created by the blast cut.
 A blast cut can lead to another blast cut.

 Instead of a backcut by 2, 1 passes to 2 (a stationary pass) and basket cuts.
 The basket cut unlocks the floor, 2 has a double gap to drive middle (a draft drive), or 3 can blast cut to replace 1 (after a two-count, a delayed fill cut) for a pass-cut-hold-fill sequence (see below).
+1 would break off a basket cut if 2 attacks immediately.

 Read and React - after passing to a teammate one pass away, run a basket cut (front cut or back cut).
 When leaving the basket find the open spot, usually a corner.